 Because of the growing list on the Real Poisoning of America – Glycation, it’s become evident that I need to display a different post for the different types of damage that glycation induces.
-From atherosclerosis and other heart related diseases, I’ll reserve this notice for that purpose only.
+From atherosclerosis and other heart-related diseases, I’ll reserve this notice for that purpose only.
 All cancer reports will be located on the cancer page.
-Dementia will be on a separate post as well with all other diseases and disorders inflammation is responsible for.
+Dementia will be in a separate post as well with all other diseases and disorders inflammation is responsible for.

 I’ll admit that that can be hard when you have a whole industry trying to get you to eat more of what it is that glycates.
 This is because they are connected to another industry that feeds off of the unsuspected that buy into this ruse, all those whom the glycation affects, the public.
 Get the whole story!